ATTENTION: Important information about your NEW 2018-2019 order

 The practices of copywork and dictation teach your children the fundamentals of written communication.
 These practices naturally facilitate the development of accurate mechanics in the context of quality literature (the best words, in the best style, accurately edited).

 You and your child will read the passage out loud to hear the musicality of the language, to notice the correct use of apostrophes or semicolons, to note new vocabulary and tricky spellings, to pay attention to the grammatical structure or the special dialogue punctuation.
-The Arrow supplies you with notes to help you notice what you might overlook in the passage.
-The Arrow helps you identify why the writing works and is enjoyable to read, as well as highlighting excellent uses of punctuation or alliteration or description.
+The Boomerang supplies you with notes to help you notice what you might overlook in the passage.
+The Boomerang helps you identify why the writing works and is enjoyable to read, as well as highlighting excellent uses of punctuation or alliteration or description.

 The French swear by it and use dictation from Kindergarten all the way through lyceé (high school).
 I had to take dictation in college when I attended a French university!
-One other benefit to a steady diet of copywork and dictation is that eventually your kids will be able to take clear notes during lectures in high school and/or college.
+One other benefit to a steady diet of copywork and dictation is that your kids will be able to take clear notes during lectures in high school and/or college.
 They will have developed an ear for really listening to the words and writing them quickly as well as accurately.
 This skill (writing accurately and quickly) is especially valuable in timed essay writing—college admissions tests as well as in-class essay exams.